-At Caesars Entertainment UK we take our responsibility to society seriously.
+Caesars Entertainment UK Limited (“CEUK”) takes its responsibility to society seriously.
 Doing business with integrity is one of our fundamental corporate values.

-The following statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the current financial year.
+The following statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for our financial year (to 31 December 2020).

-Caesars Entertainment UK is the UK subsidiary of Caesars Entertainment Corporation (a company resident in the US)
+CEUK is the UK subsidiary of Caesars Entertainment Inc (a company resident in the USA.

-Caesars Entertainment UK operates 8 casinos and entertainment venues in the UK as well as properties in Egypt and South Africa.
+CEUK operates casinos and entertainment venues throughout the UK as well as properties in Egypt and South Africa.

-This statement is made on behalf of our UK operations; all principles, policies and processes referenced are shared with our overseas subsidiaries.
+This statement is made solely on behalf of our UK operations; however, we seek to promote high standards throughout our businesses

 We have ascertained that the main risks we have in our supply chain are:

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
 This anti-slavery statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place either internally or in our supply chains.